 B2B Video Marketing Strategies

-If you’re wondering whether it’s beneficial to incorporate video content in your overall B2B marketing strategy, keep these statistics in mind:
+If you’re wondering whether it’s beneficial to incorporate video content in your overall B2B marketing strategy, keep

 - 92 percent of B2B customers watch videos online